Virgin Australia: Codesharing and network consolidation (2006–2010)

-At its inception in 2000, Virgin Blue did not have interline or marketing alliances with other airlines.
-However, after the collapse of its domestic competitor Ansett Australia, it began a codeshare agreement with United Airlines.
-This allowed United customers to fly from the United States to any of Virgin Blue's Australian destinations that United did not already serve.
-In 2006, in an effort to compete with Qantas, Virgin Blue started exploring these relationships, forming frequent flyer agreements with Emirates, Hawaiian Airlines and Malaysia Airlines.
-Virgin Blue also had an Interline Agreement with Regional Express Airlines for travellers to and from smaller regional centres in the eastern states of Australia, and operated its own two routes with Virgin Australia Regional Airlines in Western Australia.
-In November 2007, the airline announced an agreement with Garuda Indonesia, offering easy transfer from a domestic Virgin Blue flight to an international Garuda Indonesia service departing from Perth, Melbourne, Sydney or Darwin.
-Virgin Blue subsequently announced an agreement with Vietnam Airlines which allowed passengers to fly from Melbourne and Sydney and connect with Vietnam Airlines' destinations through its flight network.
+When Virgin Blue launched in 2000, it did not have interline or marketing alliances with other airlines.
+This changed after the collapse of domestic competitor Ansett Australia, when Virgin Blue began a codeshare agreement with United Airlines, enabling United passengers to connect from the United States to Virgin Blue’s Australian destinations not served by United.

+In 2006, Virgin Blue began forming partnerships to compete with Qantas.
+It established frequent flyer agreements with Emirates, Hawaiian Airlines, and Malaysia Airlines.
+The airline also had an interline agreement with Regional Express Airlines for access to smaller regional centres in eastern Australia, and operated two routes in Western Australia through Virgin Australia Regional Airlines.

+In November 2007, Virgin Blue announced an agreement with Garuda Indonesia, allowing domestic passengers to transfer to international Garuda flights from Perth, Melbourne, Sydney, or Darwin.
+A similar agreement was later made with Vietnam Airlines, providing connections from Melbourne and Sydney to destinations in Vietnam via its network.

-In 2008, premium economy class was introduced throughout its entire fleet.
+In 2008, Business class was introduced throughout its entire fleet.
 New seating was installed in the first three rows of the cabin.
 These could be converted from three seats in economy configuration to two seats for premium economy.
 The premium product offered priority check-in, larger baggage allowance, lounge access, priority boarding, increased legroom and all-inclusive in flight entertainment, meals and beverages on board.
 The product was aimed at business and corporate customers.
 The airline began charging economy-class passengers for checked baggage in September 2008.
 The airline further announced its intention to operate Airbus A330 aircraft between Perth and the East Coast, starting in May 2011.

 In December 2010, Virgin Blue entered into alliances with Etihad Airways and Air New Zealand for code-sharing, reciprocal lounge and frequent flyer access and other co-operational projects.
 Virgin Blue also entered into talks with Delta Air Lines about the possibility of joining SkyTeam, one of the top three alliances in the world, as V Australia and Delta sought approval for an agreement between the two airlines to co-operate on trans-Pacific services.
 The agreement was rejected by the United States Department of Transportation under United States antitrust law.
 Upon review the agreement was approved by the United States Department of Transportation on 10 June 2011.

 On 20 January 2011, Air New Zealand announced it would take a shareholding stake of between 10% and 14.99% in Virgin Blue.
 Air New Zealand chief executive Rob Fyfe described the investment "as part of Air New Zealand's strategy to develop scale and reach in this region" but said the airline had no intention of making a full takeover.